Before we get started, keep in mind that all children develop at different rates.

 5. Most people cannot understand what your 4 year old is saying (even if you can)

-By 4 years old your child should be understood by those around him approximately 80% of the time.
+By 4 years old your child should be understood by those around them approximately 80% of the time.

-If you find that people are always asking him to repeat himself or looking to you for a translation, I recommend you setting your child up with a speech and language evaluation.
+If you find that people are always asking your child to repeat themselves or looking to you for a translation, I recommend you setting your child up with a speech and language evaluation.

 The speech therapist will let you know if some therapy sessions are needed.